 Natural ways to lower cholesterol

 Lowering cholesterol takes a multifaceted approach.
 It’s not enough to switch from donuts to oatmeal for breakfast or swap out butter for olive oil.

 Slashing high cholesterol numbers requires you to make healthy lifestyle choices daily.
-That means looking at all aspects of your routine, from what to you eat to the activity you get to bad habits you have.
+That means looking at all aspects of your routine, from what to you eat and the activity you get, to bad habits you may have.